JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 #### Why ML strategy

-Lets say you are working on you __cat classifier__.
+Lets say you are working on a __cat classifier__.
 You have achieved 90% accuracy, but would like to improve performance even further.
 Your ideas for achieveing this are:

 - collect more data
 - collect more diverse training set
-- train algorithm longer with gradient descent
+- train the algorithm longer with gradient descent
-- try adam instead of gradient descent
+- try adam (or other optimizers) instead of gradient descent
 - try dropout, add L2 regularization, change network architecture, ...

 This list is long, and so it becomes incredibly important to be able to identify ideas that are worth our time, and which ones we can likely discard.

 This course will attempt to introduce a framework for making these decisions.
-In particular, we will focus on the organization of deep learning based projects.
+In particular, we will focus on the organization of _deep learning-based projects_.

 #### Orthogonalization

-One of the challanges with building deep learning systems is the number of things we can tune to improve performance (_many hyperparameters notwithstanding_).
+One of the challenges with building deep learning systems is the number of things we can tune to improve performance (_many hyperparameters notwithstanding_).

 Take the example of an old TV.
 They included many nobs for tuning the display position (x-axis position, y-axis position, rotation, etc...).

 __Orthogonalization__ in this example refers to the TV designers decision to ensure each nob had one effect on the display and that these effects were _relative_ to one another.
 If these nobs did more than one action and each actions magnitude was not relative to the other, it would become nearly impossible to tune the TV.

 Take another example, driving a __car__.
 Imagine if there was multiple joysticks.
 One joystick modified \\(0.3\\) X steering angle \\(- 0.8\\) speed, and another \\(2\\) X steering angle \\(+ 0.9\\) speed.
-In theory, by tuning these two nobs would could drive the car, but this would be _much more difficult then separating the inputs into distinct input mechanisms_.
+In theory, by tuning these two nobs we could drive the car, but this would be _much more difficult then separating the inputs into distinct input mechanisms_.

-__Orthogonal__ refers to the idea that we _inputs_ aligned to the dimensions we want to control.
+__Orthogonal__ refers to the idea that the _inputs_ are aligned to the dimensions we want to control.

 ![](https://s19.postimg.org/51dg3e5v7/speed_v_angle_orth.png)